 - Mood swings”

-Another Way to Think About Constipation
+Another Way to Think About Constipation and Diarrhea

 Chronic constipation is one of the most common signs that a child has gut dysbiosis and/or a dysregulated immune system or possibly even mitochondrial dysfunction, causing gastrointestinal motility problems.
 Many children struggle to have healthy daily elimination because of the following, which all can contribute to an unhealthy diet and consequently, unhealthy elimination: